locustio/locust/docs/writing-a-locustfile.rst

 User class
 ==========

-A user class represents one user (or a swarming locust if you will).
-Locust will spawn one instance of the User class for each user that is being simulated.
-There are some common attributes that a User class may define.
+A user class represents one type of user/scenario for your system.
+When you do a test run you specify the number of concurrent users you want to simulate and Locust will create an instance per user.
+You can add any attributes you like to these classes/instances, but there are some that have special meaning to Locust:

 .. _wait-time: